svc333/overview/quickstart_lite.md

 # Try out {{site.data.keyword.Bluemix_notm}}, for free
 {: #quickstart_lite}

 Looking to try out {{site.data.keyword.Bluemix}}?
 A Lite account is great for learning about working in the cloud, using Watson, and so on.
-It’s also perfect for building proof of concepts (POCs) with the many components available in {{site.data.keyword.Bluemix_notm}}.
+It’s also perfect for building proof of concepts (POCs) with the many components that are available in {{site.data.keyword.Bluemix_notm}}.
 This quick start guide is intended to help you get up and running with our Lite account.
 {:shortdesc}

 ## Before you begin